kj3moraes/delorean/README.rst

 Quick Usage Guide
 -----------------

-Markdown2Python offers only one function ``md2py``, which generates a Python object from markdown text.
+delorean offers only one function ``treeify``, which generates a Python object from markup text.
 This object is a navigable, “Tree of Contents” abstraction for the markdown file.

 Take, for example, the following markdown file.